 Being self-employed makes buying insurance VERY expensive.
 A couple of years ago we decided to use Samaritan Ministries for our health care needs.
-Jeff is not on our family plan because he uses tobacco (cigars), so we carry a separate insurance policy for him, but our girls and myself are on a family plan.
+Jeff is not on our family plan because he uses tobacco (cigars), so we carry a separate insurance policy for him, but our children and myself are on a family plan.
 The cost for Samaritans is much less than if we had to carry a normal health insurance policy.
-We pay $320 a month, even if Jeff were on it the cost would be the same.
+We pay $385 a month for all 5 of us.
+It would be the same price if Jeff were on it.

 Samaritans is not insurance, but rather a Biblical alternative to health insurance.

-Every month when I write out my check for $320, I write it to an individual.
-Samaritans sends me a letter with a name and address of who I am suppose to send the ‘share’ to.
-They also tell what the medical issue was so we know how to pray for that person’s healing.
+Every month when I write out my check for $385, I write it to an individual person.
+Samaritans sends me a letter with a name and address of who I am suppose to send my ‘share’ to.
+They also tell what the medical issue is/was so we know how to pray for that person’s healing.

-I LOVE the satisfaction of knowing that the money is going straight to a person and directly to their medical cost, rather than an insurance company with a LOT of strings attached and people in offices to pay!
+I LOVE the satisfaction of knowing that the money is going straight to a person and directly to their medical cost, rather than an insurance company whose goal is to make money!

 I love that this is actually sharing the cost of medical bills of other Believers.